 Cockett grew up on a beef cattle ranch in eastern Montana and is married to John Cockett, director of technology in USU’s Emma Eccles Jones College of Education and Human Services.
 Noelle and John have two children, Dylan and Chantelle.

-Utah State University Interim Vice President and Provost Laurens Smith
+Utah State University Vice President and Provost Frank Galey

 Kenneth L. White

 - Download Picture

 Dean, Emma Eccles Jones College of Education & Human Services

 Dean, S.J. & Jessie E. Quinney College of Natural Resources